panosGkrigkas/hydraulic_system_ML/README.md

 ---

-0: conditions were stable
+0: conditions were stable.
-1: static conditions might not have been reached yet
+1: static conditions might not have been reached yet.

 ---